raffaelespazzoli/iscsi-controller/README.md

 iscsi provisioner has the following prerequisistes:

-1. an iscsi server managed by `targetd`
+1. an iSCSI server managed by `targetd`
-2. all the openshift nodes correclty configured to communicate with the iscsi server
+2. all the openshift nodes correclty configured to communicate with the iSCSI server
-3. targetd installed on the iscsi server and correclty configured
+3. targetd installed on the iSCSI server and correclty configured
 4. sufficient disk space available as volume group (vg are the only supported backing storage at the momment)

 ## how it works